TadiT7/treble_experimentations_wiki/How-to-build-a-GSI?.md

 * 3. Install the repo command
 * 4. Configure git
 * 5. Turn on caching to speed up build
-* 6. Build using phhusson's script (AOSP only)
-* 8. Build using the manual way (Custom ROMs and AOSP)
+* 6. Build the GSI

 ### 1. Install SDK
 If you haven’t previously installed `adb` and `fastboot`, you can [download them from Google](https://dl.google.com/android/repository/platform-tools-latest-linux.zip).